jeromeguillaume/kong-plugin-python-xml-handling/README.md

 Each handling is optional, except the ```XSLT TRANSFORMATION - AFTER XSD``` of the Response.
 In case of misconfiguration the Plugin sends to the consumer an HTTP 500 Internal Server Error ```<soap:Fault>``` (with the error detailed message)

-All plugins can be configured by defining an execution pipeline.
 ![Alt text](/images/Pipeline-Kong-xml-handling.png?raw=true "Kong - XML execution pipeline")

 ## How deploy XML Request Handling plugin